ResidentMario/missingno/README.md

 For thoughts on features or bug reports see the [bug tracker](https://github.com/ResidentMario/missingno/issues).
 If you're interested in contributing to this library, see details on doing so in the `CONTRIBUTING.md` file in this repository.

-I'm keen in hearing feedback&mdash;reach out to me at `aleksey@residentmar.io` if you have it.